So you are in a relationship with an INFP! Here’s how to minimize or altogether avoid disagreements and keep your INFP partner happy.

 31. Stay flexible.
 Don’t be too rigid and avoid the temptation to impose your structure on the INFP.

 32. Help your INFP to do tedious chores, such as cleaning.

 33. If you have any issues with your INFP partner, don’t discuss them publicly.

 35. Instead of nagging your INFP, find a way to inspire them.

-36. Be patient when your INFP is being vague, doesn’t finish sentences or leaves out important details.
+36. Be patient when your INFP is being vague, doesn’t finish sentences, or leaves out essential details.
 It’s just the way they are.